 [Section 2A inserted by No. 13 of 2000 s.
 63.]

-3. Definitions
+3. Terms used in this Act

 (1) In this Act, unless the contrary intention appears —

-“access” means the use of railway infrastructure;
+access means the use of railway infrastructure;

-“access agreement” means an agreement under the Code between a railway owner and another person for access by that person;
+access agreement means an agreement under the Code between a railway owner and another person for access by that person;

-“Authority” means the Public Transport Authority of Western Australia established by the Public Transport Authority Act 2003 section 5;
+Authority means the Public Transport Authority of Western Australia established by the Public Transport Authority Act 2003 section 5;

-“Code” means the Code for the time being in force under section 4;
+Code means the Code for the time being in force under section 4;

-“Competition Principles Agreement” means the Competition Principles Agreement made on 11 April 1995 by the Commonwealth, the States and the Territories as in force for the time being;
+Competition Principles Agreement means the Competition Principles Agreement made on 11 April 1995 by the Commonwealth, the States and the Territories as in force for the time being;

-“Government railway” means a railway, as defined in section 2 of the Government Railways Act 1904, that is under the management and control of the Authority as provided by section 13 of that Act;
+Government railway means a railway, as defined in section 2 of the Government Railways Act 1904, that is under the management and control of the Authority as provided by section 13 of that Act;

-“railway infrastructure” means the facilities necessary for the operation of a railway, including —
+railway infrastructure means the facilities necessary for the operation of a railway, including —

 (a) railway track, associated track structures, over or under track structures, supports (including supports for equipment or items associated with the use of a railway);